menaka123/aepcvtest/readme.md

 ## Task 4: Create Possibility to Delete Posts

-Create possibility to delete post from the post list view.
+Create possibility to delete post from the post list view `localhost:8000/post`.

 ## Task 5: Display Creation Date in Post List

-In post list view display creation and last update date next to each post.
+In post list view `localhost:8000/post`, display creation and last update date next to each post.

 ## Task 6: Block Commenters

-Under each post, a list of comments is displayed.
+Under each post, a list of comments is displayed (`localhost:8000/post/1`).
 Add a "block this person" button next to each comment.
 The button should delete all comments from database with the same email.